Last updated: November 29th, 2022

 Head to iRacing here to learn more or watch this simple video:

-Let’s start with the tuning menu.
+Back to the DD2, let’s start with the tuning menu.
 I access this via the game controllers dialogue in Windows 10.
 If Fanatec’s installer didn’t save this on your desktop as “Fanatec Wheel Properties”, you can search in the Windows search bar for “USB Game Controllers”.

-Open the properties page for the Fanatec wheel, by highlighting either of the “Fanatec Podium Wheel Base DD2” items and double click (or, click properties).
+Open the properties page for the Fanatec wheel, by highlighting either of the “Fanatec Podium Wheel Base DD2” items and double-click (or, click properties).

 When you’re happy, click “Wheel Center Calibration”